vadash/Path-of-Exile-modding-tool/README.md

 ### remove sounds (aoc)

 This tweak removes sounds from regular mobs (all bosses should be untouched).
 Less sound - bigger performance.
-For example no sound gives TWICE fps in juiced maps
+For example, completely disabling all sound gives up to TWICE fps in juiced maps.
+This is good alternative

 ### remove some effects (epk)